|

 - Irrational trust issues

 Other potential symptoms of BPD include self-harm and suicidal idealization.
-These are serious symptoms that require medical treatment.
+These are serious and require medical treatment.

 Risk Factors and Causes of Borderline Personality Disorder

-There are several risk factors and potential causes of borderline personality disorder.
-Let your mental health care provider know if you recognize any of these risk factors:
+Several risk factors & potential causes may contribute to BPD.
+Talk to your mental health care provider if you notice any of these:

-- A member of your immediate family has borderline personality disorder.
+- A family member has borderline personality disorder.

-- You’ve experienced serious trauma, such as physical or sexual abuse.
+- You’ve faced serious trauma, like sexual or physical abuse.

-- Your parents abandoned you, or you were part of the foster care system.
+- Your parents abandoned you, or you grew up in foster care.

-- You’ve been diagnosed with diminished brain function in the areas that control emotional regulation.
+- You’ve been diagnosed with brain function issues that affect emotional regulation.

-Don’t panic if you recognize these risk factors, though.
-Experiencing the factors listed above doesn’t guarantee a BPD diagnosis.
+Don’t panic if any of these sound familiar.
+These factors don’t guarantee a BPD diagnosis.

 Steps You Can Take To Treat BPD

-Symptoms of BPD often require a combination of medical treatments.
-FHE Health can help you choose a treatment plan based on the severity of your BPD symptoms.
+Symptoms of BPD often need a mix of medical treatments.
+FHE Health helps you choose a treatment plan based on how severe your symptoms are.

-- Medication: Psychiatric medications can help many patients manage BPD.
+- Medication: Psychiatric medications help many manage their BPD symptoms.

-- Dialectical behavior therapy (DBT): This form of therapy helps patients control their emotions and decrease destructive behaviors.
+- Dialectical behavior therapy: This type of therapy helps patients control emotions & reduce destructive behaviors.

-- Cognitive-behavioral therapy (CBT): This form of therapy helps patients with BPD challenge harmful thoughts and behaviors.
+- Cognitive-behavioral therapy: This therapy helps patients challenge harmful thoughts & behaviors.

-When treating BPD symptoms, it’s important to also address other conditions that impact your mental health.
-This may mean taking prescription medication for anxiety or receiving therapy for childhood trauma that affects your adult life.
-Some family members and friends also find it helpful to seek therapy so they can better understand how to help a loved one with borderline personality disorder.
+Treating BPD also means addressing other conditions that affect your mental health.
+This might involve prescription medication for anxiety or therapy for past trauma that affects your present.
+Family members and friends might also benefit from therapy to better understand how to support a loved one with BPD.